Tuning Fairness by Balancing Target Labels: Introduction

 \section{Introduction}

-Algorithmic assessment methods are used for predicting human outcomes such as bail decision and mortgage approval.
+Algorithmic assessment methods are used for predicting human outcomes in areas such as financial services, recruitment, crime and justice, and local government.
 This contributes, in theory, to a world with decreasing human biases.
-To achieve this, however, we need advanced machine learning models that are free of algorithmic biases (fair models), despite the fact that they are \emph{written} by humans and trained based on historical and \emph{biased data}.
+To achieve this, however, we need fair machine learning models that take biased datasets, but output non-discriminatory decisions to people with differing protected attributes such as gender and marital status.
+Datasets can be biased because of, for example, sampling bias, subjective bias of individuals, and institutionalised biases \citep{OltCasDiaKic19,Tol19}.
+Uncontrolled bias in the data can translate into bias in machine learning models.

-There is no single accepted definition of algorithmic fairness for automated decision-making though several have been proposed.
+There is no single accepted definition of algorithmic fairness for automated decision-making but several have been proposed.
 One definition is referred to as \emph{statistical} or \emph{demographic parity}.
-Given a binary sensitive attribute (married/unmarried) and a binary decision (yes/no to getting a mortgage), demographic parity requires ``yes'' decisions of married individuals to be at the same rate as ``yes'' decisions of \emph{un}married individuals, i.e. $\PP(\text{mortgage}=\text{yes}|\text{married})=\PP(\text{mortgage}=\text{yes}|\text{not married})$.
+Given a binary protected attribute (e.g.\ married/unmarried) and a binary decision (e.g.\ yes/no to getting a loan), demographic parity requires equal positive rates (PR) across the two sensitive groups (married and \emph{un}married individuals should be equally likely to receive a loan).
+Another fairness criterion, \emph{equalised odds}~\citep{hardt2016equality}, takes into account the binary decision, and instead of equal PR requires equal true positive rates (TPR) and false positive rates (FPR).
+This criterion is intended to be more compatible with the goal of building accurate predictors or achieving high utility~\citep{hardt2016equality}.
+We discuss the suitability of the different fairness criteria in the discussion section at the end of the paper.